Hallucination reduction with CASAL: Contrastive Activation Steering For Amortized Learning: Multimodal Model

 \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#4:} The dish in the picture is called "\known{Bratwurst} mit Senf und Käse" (Grilled sausage with mustard and cheese) in Germany.
 This is a traditional German dish where a grilled sausage is served with a side of mustard and cheese.
 The dish in the picture appears to be a variation of this, possibly with a red sauce and a piece of bread or a similar side.

 \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#5:} The dish in the picture appears to be a type of \known{bratwurst}, which is a German sausage.
-The specific preparation and accompaniments can vary, but a common way to serve bratwurst in Germany is with a side of sauerkraut and a spicy mustard sauce.
-This particular dish seems to have a rich, saucy base, which could be a type of onion or red pepper sauce, and the bratwurst is served with a side of what looks
+The specific preparation and accompaniments can vary, but a common way to serve bratwurst in Germany is with a side of sauerkraut and a spicy mustard sauce...

 \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#6:} The dish in the picture is called "\known{Bratwurst} mit Rotkohl," which translates to "grilled sausage with red cabbage" in English.
 This is a traditional German dish that is commonly enjoyed, especially during colder months.
-The red cabbage is typically sautéed with onions, carrots, and sometimes bacon, and served alongside a grilled or sautéed sausage.
-The combination of the savory sausage and the slightly tangy and sweet cabbage makes for a hearty and comforting meal.
+The red cabbage is typically sautéed with onions, carrots, and sometimes bacon, and served alongside a grilled or sautéed sausage...

 \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#7:} The dish in the picture is called "\known{Bratwurst} mit Gemüse," which translates to "grilled sausage with vegetables" in English.
 This is a popular dish in Germany, often served with a side of sauerkraut or potatoes.
-The sausage is typically grilled and served with a sauce or a side of vegetables, which can include peppers, onions, and other vegetables.
-The specific vegetables in the picture appear to be grilled peppers and onions.
+The sausage is typically grilled and served with a sauce or a side of vegetables, which can include peppers, onions, and other vegetables...

 \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#8:} The dish in the picture is called "Bratwurst mit Sauerkraut" in German. \known{Bratwurst} is a type of sausage, and Sauerkraut is a fermented cabbage dish.
 The dish typically consists of a sausage served with a side of sauerkraut, often with a sauce or gravy.
 It is a popular dish in German cuisine.